 Each week the whole school focuses on an aspect of the Values Framework through explicit teaching and teachable moments.
 Paralleled with the explicit teaching of Stephen Covey's 7 Habits of Highly Effective People, they combine to foster strong character in our young people.
-Each fortnight as assembly those students across the school are recognised through the school's Leader awards.
+Each fortnight on assembly those students across the school are recognised through the school's Leader awards.
 This process is valued highly by our community.

-Issues related to bullying are dealt with in a timely and responsive manner with support given to both the child bullied and the bully.
-In any serious bullying issues, parent support and involvement is included.
+97% of parents can talk to their child's teacher about any concerns.
+These are dealt with in a timely and responsive manner with support given where needed.
 Educating students and families about issues related to cyber bullying is a focus.